emedware/vue-golden-layout/README.md

 ```javascript
 addGlChild(child, comp)
 ```
-'child' is a configuration object (cfr golden-layout doc.), 'comp' is a vue component of a contained object The child.componentState.templateId will be managed : don't fuss with the IDs, just give the component (your specified ID won't be replaced)
+`child` is a configuration object (cfr golden-layout doc.), 'comp' is a vue component of a contained object The child.componentState.templateId will be managed : don't fuss with the IDs, just give the component (your specified ID won't be replaced)
 ```javascript
 removeGlChild(index)